taylornoss/MMM-GHIN/README.md

 ## 🛠️ Config

 - `module` the name of the module you are installing.
-- `position` where you want the mmm-ghin module to appear.
+- `position` where you want the handicap value to appear
 - `ghinNumber` Your specific GHIN Number
 - `updateInterval` default is set to 5 minutes